Updated 5 January 2023

 By analysing the open rates on your emails, you can get a feel for the type of subject lines that work well for your email list, and those that are less successful.
 In doing so you can improve your subject lines to improve your open rates.
 By watching your click-through rates, you get an idea of whether your content appeals to your recipients enough to take action.

 When you have a large enough list, you can try A/B testing.
 This is where you create two or three different subject lines for the same email to see what gets the best open rates, test different email content with the same subject lines to test click through rates, or even test different sending times to see when your recipients are most likely to open your emails.
 Your email marketing provider splits your list up into groups to receive different content, based on what you’re testing.
 You can then compare the results to see what works and what doesn’t.
+Mailerlite has a good explanation of how to use A/B testing on their platform.
+Zapier also has a good article on testing A/B email marketing.

 Find out more about writing good emails